corda/corda/docs/source/database-migration.rst

 1. Deploy the CorDapp on your node (copy the jar into the ``cordapps`` folder)
 2. Find out the name of the ``MappedSchema`` containing the new contract state entities.
-3. Call the migration tool: ``--base-directory /path/to/node --create-migration-sql-for-cordapp com.example.MyMappedSchema``
+3. Call the migration tool: ``java -jar tools-database-migration-3.0.0.jar --base-directory /path/to/node --create-migration-sql-for-cordapp com.example.MyMappedSchema``
    This will generate a file called ``my-mapped-schema.changelog-master.sql`` in a folder called ``migration`` in the ``base-directory``.
    In case you don't specify the actual ``MappedSchema`` name, the tool will generate one SQL file for each schema defined in the CorDapp
 4. Inspect the file(s) to make sure it is correct.
 This is a standard SQL file with some Liquibase metadata as comments.